 This photo of an opened oviduct with an ectopic pregnancy features a spectacularly well preserved 10-millimeter embryo.
 It is uncommon to see any embryo at all in an ectopic, and for one to be this well preserved (and undisturbed by the prosector's knife) is quite unusual.

-Image by Ed Uthman, MD
+Image by Ed Uthman/Flickr

 Ectopic pregnancy